 No matter what tea you choose to replace soda, it’ll still have a more complex flavor than plain old water, making every glass just as exciting as your favorite soda.

 If your go-to post-dinner move is to head to the pantry for dessert, stop!
 Cutting out dessert is an easy way to stop overeating and to remove some unhealthy fats or sugars from your diet.
 We suggest switching out your cookies, cakes, and ice creams for hot dessert teas.
 Drinking hot tea after a meal can aid with digestion, and the great tastes of our dessert teas will have you forgetting why you ever loved the real thing in the first place.

-Chocolate lovers should try Aztec Spice, Chocolate Monkey, or Dark Chocolate Peppermint.
-Other sweet treats you should give a taste are Vanilla Berry Truffle, Velvet, Lemon Meringue, and Blueberry Cheesecake.
+Chocolate lovers should try Aztec Spice or Dark Chocolate Peppermint.
+Other sweet treats you should give a taste are Vanilla Berry Truffle and Velvet.
 We also recommend favoring caffeine-free dessert options after dinner to ease you into your bedtime routine.

 Find Your Center

 Practicing meditation and mindfulness are admirable goals for the new year.
 They also take up a good chunk of time.
 Meditation takes anywhere from ten minutes to half an hour a day and stressing yourself out finding that time seems almost counter-intuitive.
 Instead, shorten your mindfulness practice by adding intention to your tea preparation.
 Turn off your phone, step away from your computer, and go technology-free as you heat your water, bag your tea, and let your leaves steep.
 Use your 3 to 5 minutes to take deep breaths and center yourself for the day.
 It’s an easy change to your tea routine that will help improve the quality of your tea time throughout the year.